V0lk3n/V0lk3n.github.io/writeup/HackTheBox/Box/Analysis/HTB-Analysis_WriteUp.md

 	<img src="assets/img/11-test_php_payload.png">
 </p>

-As we can see, the Response show the destination path of our file.
-And browsing it show that the PHP code is executed.
+As shown, the Response display the destination path of my uploaded file.
+Browsing it show that the PHP code is executed.

 ```bash
 http://internal.analysis.htb/dashboard/uploads/testfile.php